Pulsed Field Ablation Vs Radiofrequency Ablation

 Conclusion

-In conclusion, both pulsed field ablation (PFA) and radiofrequency ablation (RFA) are valuable tools in the treatment of cardiac arrhythmias.
+So, to summarize, both pulsed field ablation (PFA) and radiofrequency ablation (RFA) are valuable tools in the treatment of cardiac arrhythmias.
 RFA has a long history of successful use and remains a widely available option.
-However, PFA offers a novel approach with the potential for improved safety and tissue selectivity.
-The choice between PFA and RFA depends on individual patient factors, the type of arrhythmia, and the expertise of the electrophysiologist.
+Still, PFA offers a novel approach with the potential for improved safety and tissue selectivity.
+Even so, the choice between PFA and RFA depends on individual patient factors, the type of arrhythmia, and the expertise of the electrophysiologist.
 As PFA technology continues to advance and become more widely available, it is likely to play an increasingly prominent role in the management of cardiac arrhythmias.
 Patients should engage in open and informed discussions with their healthcare providers to determine the most appropriate ablation strategy for their specific needs.